“People always accommodate the most difficult person in the room.”

 Case Study: A Problem Revealed

 Years ago, I facilitated a staff retreat for a client.
-The focus was on aligning staff duties and responsibilities with the organization’s programmatic priorities.
+The focus was to align staff duties and responsibilities with the organization’s programmatic priorities.
 We followed the planned agenda: ranking programmatic priorities, identifying team and individual strengths, and how these complemented each other.
 As is so often the case, important issues emerged.

-The organization had a small staff, so how everyone worked together was of the utmost importance.
+The organization had a small staff, so how everyone worked together was paramount.
 In all organizations, individuals need to be able to trust that their colleagues will fulfill their roles, honor deadlines, and move together toward the goal.
-But with a small team, one cannot move around within the organization to mitigate working with someone who is difficult.
+But with a small team, one cannot move around within the organization to mitigate working with a difficult colleague.

-Through conversations with my client, I knew that this team did not function well: One person wasn’t an engaged member of the team.
+Through conversations with my client, I knew that this team did not function well: One person wasn’t an engaged team member.
 Each of the other members of the staff had, in some way, been affected (more than once) by her attitude and lack of attention to tasks and deadlines.
 My client, her supervisor, had had many conversations with her.
-Indeed, our hope was that the retreat activities would foster more collegiality, that working together to understand each other’s strengths and the programmatic needs would move the dial.
+Indeed, we hoped the retreat activities would foster more collegiality and working together to understand each other’s strengths and programmatic needs would move the dial.

-As we talked about ways to take the organization to the next level, staff felt that they were being held back by this one person.
+As we talked about ways to take the organization to the next level, staff felt that this one person was holding them back.
 The underlying current of frustration bubbled to the surface.
 The team members who had repeatedly found it challenging to work with this person couldn’t ignore their feelings any longer.
 Instead of feeling as if on the hot seat, this staff person expressed disbelief that her behaviors caused problems.
 Her lack of self-awareness became another issue.

-As the facilitator, of course, it was my job to understand what was going on in the room and shift gears to address what needed attention.
-Thus, we spent some time talking about values and traits, the qualities that were important to the success of this small but mighty team of colleagues.
+As the facilitator, it was my job to understand what was going on in the room and shift gears to address what needed attention.
+Thus, we spent some time talking about values and traits that were important to the success of this small but mighty team of colleagues.

 The retreat had tense moments.
 Truths were spoken.
 There was discomfort all around.
-Yet, everyone felt that the conversation had been productive and, in the end, they had agreed on a way to work together that would support attaining the organization’s goals while fostering mutual respect.
+Yet, everyone felt the conversation had been productive, and in the end, they agreed on a way to work together to support attaining the organization’s goals while fostering mutual respect.

 Goodwill Accommodation